• Japanese

 We set medium- to long-term goals for each of seven materiality issues and take specific actions.
 We believe we can contribute to the SDGs (Sustainable Development Goals) proposed by the United Nations by implementing each action.

-Realization of decarbonized society
+Realization of a decarbonized society

 icon